Lack of Parental Permission Forms, Child Assent Forms, and Assent Script/Procedure

 In most research, expected results are tenuous at best.
 If no direct benefits to the subjects due to participation are foreseen, it is appropriate to state this.
 Payments or course credit are not benefits; they are incentives and should be listed separately from benefits and risks.

-Methods for maintaining confidentiality of the data (e.g., coding procedures, who has access to the files, how long the data will be kept, etc) should be described in detail in the Application for Review.
-There are further limits to confidentiality when others may directly know the identity of participating individuals (group interviews or focus groups, etc).
+Methods for maintaining confidentiality of the data (e.g., coding procedures, who has access to the files, how long the data will be kept, mechanisms/platforms for securely storing data, etc) should be described in detail in the IRB protocol.

 Failure to Explain Impact of Non-Participation